hoytech/valence/README.md

 `valence.js` is an electron app and you can run it as you would any other:

-    /path/to/electron /path/to/valence/
+    /path/to/electron /path/to/valence/app/

-After this, the app will block until it receives messages on standard input, and will subsequently emit messages over its standard output.
-All communication with `valence.js` is done over these stdio pipes.
+After this, the app will wait until it receives messages on standard input, and will subsequently emit messages over its standard output.
+All of your app's communication with `valence.js` is done over electron's stdio pipes.

 All messages (both input and output) are minified JSON, followed by a new-line.
 This means there is exactly one message per line.